usnistgov/mobile-threat-catalogue/_emm-threats/EMM-2.md

     ExploitExample: "The Security of MDM Systems[^3]"
     CVEExample:
     PossibleCountermeasures:
-        - "Ensure that strong authentication methods are enabled for access to the administrative console."
+        "Ensure that strong authentication methods are enabled for access to the administrative console.":
+            -
-        - "Require multi-factor authentication for remote EMM/MDM administration"
+        "Require multi-factor authentication for remote EMM/MDM administration":
+            -
-        - "Audit administrative actions within EMM/MDM systems to enable detection of unauthorized actions"
+        "Audit administrative actions within EMM/MDM systems to enable detection of unauthorized actions":
+            -
-        - "Employ application vetting processes on prospective EMM/MDM solutions to reduce the risk attackers can gain unauthorized access to administrative functions."
+        "Employ application vetting processes on prospective EMM/MDM solutions to reduce the risk attackers can gain unauthorized access to administrative functions.":
+            -
 ---